grynkos-witnesses/nice-gadgets-be/README.md

 ```
 npm start:local src/server.ts
 ```
-This will start the Node.js server on port 3000 by default.
+This will start the Node.js server on  http://localhost:3000. by default.
 You can then access the API using a tool like Postman or a web browser.

 ## API Documentation
 The API documentation can be found in the src/services folder of this project.
 It contains information on the available endpoints, request and response formats, and authentication requirements.